Stacked Penalized Logistic Regression for Selecting Views in Multi-View Learning: Stacked Penalized Logistic Regression (StaPLR)

-with $\bm{\beta} \in \mathbb{R}^{B}$.
-In this article we use a single base-learner which we apply to every view, and for which we choose $P(\bm{\beta}, \bm{\lambda}) = \lambda_v\|\bm{\beta}\|_2^2$.
-For the meta-learner we choose $P_{\text{meta}}(\bm{\beta}, \bm{\lambda}) = \lambda_{\text{meta}}\|\bm{\beta}\|_1$.
+We previously defined a (supervised) learner $A$ as a function that takes as input a labeled data set and produces as output a learned function $\hat{f}$ mapping input vectors to outcomes.
+Thus the procedure of fitting a penalized logistic regression model (including cross-validation for $\lambda$) described in section \ref{sect:PLR} can be considered a learner.
+Such a learner is described in pseudocode in Algorithm \ref{al:2}.
+We define StaPLR as a special case of MVS where all learners are penalized logistic regression learners.
+StaPLR thus denotes a special case of Algorithm \ref{al:1}, where all $A_{v,b}$ (lines 3 and 9) and $A_{\text{meta}}$ (line 15) are functions of the form described in Algorithm \ref{al:2}.
+Note that in Algorithm \ref{al:2}, $\bm{X}$ refers to the first input argument of the learner.
+When applied as a base-learner in a stacked model, this would be a view $\bm{X}^{(v)}$, and when applied as the meta-learner, it would be the matrix of cross-validated predictions $\bm{Z}$.
+In the remainder of this article we use a single base-learner with an $L_2$ penalty which we apply to every view.
+For the meta-learner we choose an $L_1$ penalty.
 This way we induce sparsity at the view level and shrinkage within each view, thus providing the configuration most similar to the group lasso model.
-We use probabilities rather than hard classifications as input for the meta-learner as these values contain information about the uncertainty of the predictions and were previously found to work better in stacked generalization than hard class labels \citep{Ting1999}.
+We use probabilities rather than hard classifications as input for the meta-learner.
+These values contain information about the uncertainty of the predictions and were previously found to work better in stacked generalization than hard class labels \citep{Ting1999}.
 In order to preserve this information, and because the predictions of the base-learners are already on a common scale, we do not standardize the inputs to the meta-learner.
 Parameters are estimated using coordinate descent \citep{glmnet}.
-To select the tuning parameter for each learner, 100 different values of $\lambda$ are evaluated, and the value with lowest 10-fold cross-validation error is selected.
+For both the base and meta-learner's internal cross-validation loops we use $K = 10$.
+The set of candidate tuning parameter values $\Lambda$ is a sequence of 100 values adaptively chosen by the software \citep{glmnet}.
 We demonstrate in our simulations that the addition of nonnegativity constraints on the parameters of the meta-learner improves the view selection performance of StaPLR.
 When differentiating between StaPLR with and without nonnegativity constraints we use the notation $\text{StaPLR}^+$ and $\text{StaPLR}^-$, respectively.
 In coordinate descent, nonnegativity constraints are easily implemented by simply setting coefficients to zero if they become negative during the update cycle \citep{glmnet,statlearn_sparsity}.